How to Claim a Tax Refund Against Losses?

 If you face a loss in your early four trade tax years they may be carried back.
 In that case, you can set them against the income for the previous three years.

-Here’s an example for you
+Here’s an Example for You

 Suppose the income was £30,000.
 Now here’s the important part.
-If you are claiming the loss than this income will shrink to £10,000.
+If you are claiming the loss then this income will shrink to £10,000.
 That means the total payable tax for that year will be reexamined.
 Your tax will be converted into an overpaid tax and then the extra amount will be refunded.

 HMRC has a very generous heart here.
 So why not?
 You can do it and the loss that you made will be set against your profits.
-If you have got any balance that is remaining, it will be shifted to the next year.
+If you have any balance that is remaining, it will be shifted to the next year.

-The final year would be the year starting from January 2019 to December 2019.
+The final year would be the year starting from January 2024 to December 2024.
 Suppose you have posted a loss of £15,000.
 Consider this loss for the last nine months.
 If you have made a profit for the previous three months.
 The total amount of the loss will be taken to be £nil, which is called Terminal loss.
 Now the terminal loss will be £15,000.

 Time Limits for making loss claims?